dzskiii/dzskiii/README.md

 An Computer Science student who likes creating and sharing projects about programming, especially machine learning.!
 I've enjoyed Python and make it the main language in creating a project

-- 🔭 I’m currently studying at Dian Nuswantoro University
+- 🔭 I’m currently studying at Universitas Dian Nuswantoro
 - 💬 Feel free to ask me about Machine Learning and Python Development
 - 📫 How to reach me: dzakiasari86@gmail.com
 - ⚡ Fun fact: Nasgor Telur Ceplok